Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 #### annotation.screenshotHeightPropRepoName

-The name of the property to store a video screenshot's height.
+The name of a property to store a video screenshot's height.

 Default value: ``